-TUPE - the duty to inform and consult
+TUPE: the duty to inform and consult

-In the present uncertain economic climate when businesses may be considering significant reorganisation, it is useful to bear in mind how much information employers have give their workforce about what is going on.
+In the present uncertain economic climate when businesses may be considering significant reorganisation, it is useful to bear in mind how much information employers have to give their workforce about what is going on.
 This article looks at employers’ duties once the decision has been taken to pass any or all of the business to a new owner.

-When an ‘economic entity’ is sold on, it is likely that the Transfer of Undertakings (Protection of Employees) Regulations (TUPE) apply.
-The outgoing employer (the transferor) and the new owner (the transferee) both have a duty to inform and consult with the affected employees about the change.
+When an ‘economic entity’ is sold on, it is likely that the Transfer of Undertakings (Protection of Employees) Regulations (TUPE) will apply.
+When TUPE applies the duty to inform and (potentially) consult will be triggered.

 Who must be informed?

-When should the information and consultation take place?
+When should the information be provided?

 There is no fixed timescale in the TUPE Regulations for the provision of the information only that it must be given “long enough before the transfer for consultation to take place”.